 I was thrilled to hear about her ideas and the theme of the wedding.
 The bride is so distinct and unique in her style that I was instantly inspired.
 She gave me so many ideas and information and yet a lot of freedom.
 My favorite kind of customer!

+I sketched and sketched and then spent hours on the finished product.
 The result was a topsy turvy cake fit for a fantasy outdoor 'wonderland' themed wedding.

 {Alice: "Sometimes I believe in as many as six impossible things before breakfast."
 Mad Hatter: "That is an excellent practice."}